— Overview —

 - Is there a stronger sense of community in the workplace?

-- Answering these questions will help gauge the success of your programs and whether or not more programs should be.
+- Answering these questions will help gauge the success of your wellness programs and whether more should be implemented.

 While you cannot look at your employees’ medical records, checking how many sick days they are taking might be a good start.
 However, if sick days are not decreasing around the office, it might be best to see who is actually participating in the workplace wellness program.
 If they are happy with the program itself, that is a good indicator that the program is headed in the right direction.

 Once you have implemented your program, survey your workplace again.
 Find out if the employees enjoyed your program.
-Ask if they saw the value and importance of your goals.
-For information sessions, ask if the sessions were entertaining but informative.
+Ask if felt it was valuable.
+For information sessions, ask if the sessions were entertaining and informative.
 For workplace environment changes (like offering fresh fruit in your break room or afternoon walks), ask if they are participating in the program and if they have found it useful.
 Often it is more effective to offer incentives to employees who participate.
 Continue to find out what your employees are interested in and include some of their ideas in what you are doing.

 It is important to lead by example.
-Senior employees and management should be included in the discussion on how programs should be run.
-This will allow for a greater amount of participation and offer a way of coming up with more creative ideas.
+Senior employees and management should be included.
+This will allow for a greater participation and creative ideas.
 Competitions also offer a boost, as it makes the employees accountable to each other.
 Internal support is key to a successful program.

 Your programs will have to follow federal, state and local laws.
-The Health Insurance Portability and Accountability Act (HIPAA) and Employee Retirement Income Security Act (ERISA) are important federal laws that cover employer wellness programs and their benefits plans.
-For example, an incentive for employees to take part in the program is through rewards.
-Gift certificates or cash rewards could be an optional incentive, but could also be considered taxable income.
+The Health Insurance Portability and Accountability Act (HIPAA) and Employee Retirement Income Security Act (ERISA) are important federal laws that cover employer wellness programs and benefits plans.
+Gift certificates or cash rewards could be an optional incentive but could also be considered taxable income.

 HIPAA regulations, which were codified in the Affordable Care Act, groups wellness programs into two categories.
 Participatory wellness programs are available to all and rewards are not related to health status.
 Health-contingent wellness programs base rewards (premium discounts, lower cost-sharing requirements, etc.) on a participant meeting a health status standard.
 New rules were proposed in 2012 detailing employers’ flexibility relating to these programs.

-Another caveat to a workplace wellness program is when developing an HRA.
+Another caveat to consider with a workplace wellness program comes when developing a Health Risk Assessment (HRA).
 Based on HIPPA, as well as the Genetic Information Nondiscrimination Act (GINA), employers with fewer than 50 employees are unable to conduct an HRA.
-Businesses are either going to have to utilize a third party or simply take a poll of what employees are interested in learning about.
+Businesses must either utilize a third party or simply take a poll of what employees are interested in learning about.

-The Federal law known as the Age Discrimination in Employment Act (ADEA) and the New Jersey Law Against Discrimination (NJLAD) ensure that these programs do not discriminate against employees based on a variety of factors.
+The federal law known as the Age Discrimination in Employment Act (ADEA) and New Jersey Law Against Discrimination PDF ensure that these programs do not discriminate against employees based on a variety of factors.
 For example, if an individual is unable to eat apples, either for religious or allergenic reasons, it is unwise to provide only apples as a healthy option in the break room.

-The links below provide additional support to help you and your businesses with ideas, working plans, materials and insight on how to run a successful workplace wellness program.
+The links below provide additional support to help you and your business with ideas, working plans, materials and insight on how to run a successful workplace wellness program.